 How long will the Inquiry keep your Personal Data?

 The Inquiry requires to retain all Personal Data until the Inquiry concludes and its final report is published.
 As required by the Inquiries (Scotland) Rules 2007, the record of the work of the Inquiry, of which Personal Data may form part, will be transferred to the Keeper of the Records of Scotland for permanent preservation upon the Inquiry’s conclusion.
+Retention periods are determined based on statutory requirements, operational necessity and the need to preserve records in the public interest.

 Your rights and how to use them